Jmwofford/babyDiv_WDI-curriculum/morning_exercises/git/git-github-setup.md

 # Git & GitHub (15 minutes)

-This morning, we will install and configure Git, and set it up to work with your respective GitHub accounts.
+Today, we will install and configure Git, and set it up to work with your respective GitHub accounts.

 <br />

+## Create a Github Enterprise account.

+1. Go to https://git.generalassemb.ly and create a new account.
+  - git.generalassemb.ly is where you will manage your homework and work through GA specific exercises.
+  - *We recommend using the same username and email as your Github account.*

+2. Go to https://www.github.com and create a new account (or log into your existing one)
+  - We will use this site for hosting projects and looking at tools available to the open source community.

 ## Initial Setup : Homebrew